justinrgarrard/world-of-naevis.net/docs/gear/adventuring_gear/medical.md

 >
 > A creature you touch regains a number of hit points equal to 1d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.
 >
-> Like all scrolls, the user must be a spellcaster with the _Cure Wounds_ spell on their spell list.
+> As with all scrolls, the user must be a spellcaster with the _Cure Wounds_ spell on their spell list.